Ethics and Applied Philosophy Graduate Conference

 Panel D (1:20pm - 2:50pm ET) — Affect & Injustice

-Speaker: Erica Bigelow, Felt Weapons: Wielding Affect to Harm
+Speaker: Erica Bigelow (University of Washington): Felt Weapons: Wielding Affect to Harm

-Speaker: Triston Hanna: Degrees of Emotional Fit: A Range View
+Speaker: Triston Hanna (Arizona State University): Degrees of Emotional Fit: A Range View

 Moderator: Knaviyah Howard

 Keynote: Kathleen Lowenstein.
-PhD Student, Philosophy, Michigan State University.
+PhD Candidate, Philosophy, Michigan State University.

 Moderator: Steve Muir